Applying access policies

-Once you have re-pointed your application’s database queries to the UserClouds proxy, you can begin intercepting queries and enforcing access policies.
+Once you have re-pointed your application’s database queries, object store requests, or API calls to the UserClouds proxy, you can begin intercepting these requests and enforcing access policies.
 Access policies can evaluate context and data such as:

 • Context Passed by the Client, such as claims in the user’s authentication token, an MFA code, or a reason for access.